What are the key portfolio financials for selecting the right projects?

 While each project may not produce a positive return, the portfolio must produce a positive one.
 And it has to do so above the cost of capital of the company.

 The riskiness of operations – and projects – determines the cost of capital of the company.
-In order to avoid over-investing in risky projects and under-investing in safer ones, a different ‘discount rate’ should be used for each project.
+To avoid over-investing in risky projects and under-investing in safer ones, a different ‘discount rate’ should be used for each project.
 According to its riskiness.
 The composition of the portfolio should depend on the company/ business strategy, owners/ funders expectations, and management assumptions.

 If the managers formulate the right company strategy and select strategy aligned projects, which together offer risk-adjusted portfolio returns matching owners/ funders expectations, then a fair company valuation should follow (under normal market circumstances).